docker-archive/deploykit/example/flavor/zookeeper/README.md

 ## Building

-When you do `make -k all` in the top level directory, the CLI binary will be built and can be found as `./infrakit/cli` from the project's top level directory.
+When you do `make binaries` in the top level directory, the CLI binary will be built and can be found as `./infrakit/cli` from the project's top level directory.

 ## Usage